Solar panel orientation in Perth: does your roof direction matter?

 Doesn't matter much:

-- Roof pitch in the 15–30° range — within 5% of optimal for Perth.
+- Roof pitch in the 15–30° range: within 5% of optimal for Perth.

-What to ask your installer
+What should you ask your installer about orientation?

 - What orientation and tilt are the panels being installed at?